-From a practical point of view, it is important to know how large the number of balls M could be.
-The sporting authority could be severely embarrassed if they ran out of balls for a particular team!
-Indeed, the practical feasibility of the draw depends on M not being too large, which could be a concern since the algorithm in Section 5.3 computes M randomly.
+From a practical point of view, it is important to know how large M could be.
+The sporting authority could be severely embarrassed if the ran out of balls for a particular team!
+Moreover the practical feasibility of the draw depends on M not being too large.
+The procedure described above actually will require a random number M of balls.
+We return to our motivating example to illustrate.

-To illustrate this, return to the motivating example of Section 3.
+Return to motivating example of Section 3.
 We recall that we wanted to carry out a Monte Carlo simulation of N = 100 draws from a trivariate random variable with probabilities